Hail Maryland: Significance

 With the win, the Commanders improved to 6–2 while the Bears fell to 4–3 and into last place in the NFC North standings.
 The game gave the Commanders their best start to a season since 2008, when they were known as the Washington Redskins.
-The play propelled the team to finish 12–5, their best season since 1991 when they won the Super Bowl, and advanced to the NFC Championship Game, where they fell to their division rival Philadelphia.
+The play propelled the team to finish 12–5, their best season since 1991 when they won Super Bowl XXVI, and advanced to the NFC Championship Game, where they fell to their division rival Philadelphia.
 Daniels became the second rookie to throw a successful Hail Mary since 2006, when ESPN began to track the play.
 It was the first touchdown play longer than 10 seconds since first being tracked by Next Gen Stats in 2016.

 In the post-game interview, Bears head coach Matt Eberflus stated:

 "We had those plays at the end, and it comes down to that last play.
 We've practiced that play a hundred times since we've been here," he said.
 "I have to look at what the execution was on that.
 We have a body on a body, boxing guys out like basketball at the very end.
 We have one guy that's the 'rim,' that knocks the ball down.
 We've got a back-tip guy that goes behind the pile.
 I've got to look at it, detail it out and make sure we're better next time."